ArisBar/starter-academic/content/authors/admin/_index.md

 I'm a mathematical physicist working on artificial intelligence.
 Currently a PhD candidate at Mila advised by Simon Lacoste-Julien, I work on foundational aspects of deep learning algorithms, with a focus on understanding their robustness and generalization performance.

-Before joining Mila, I worked as a researcher in theoretical physics at several institutions including the Perimeter Institute in Waterloo, Ontario, and the Max Planck Institute in Potsdam, Germany.
+Before joining Mila, I was a Postcotoral Fellow hosted by the University of Waterloo and a junior scientist at the Max Planck Institute in Potsdam, Germany.
 My research work was mainly about quantum gravity.
-I received a PhD in physics from Ecole Normale Supérieure de Lyon, under the supervision of Laurent Freidel.
+I received a PhD in physics from ENS Lyon, under the supervision of Laurent Freidel.

 {{< icon name="download" pack="fas" >}} See my {{< staticref "uploads/demo_resume.pdf" "newtab" >}} curriculum vitae {{< /staticref >}}.